 In short, digitization starts it off.
 Digitalization helps make sense of it all.
 And digital transformation completely changes the game.

-Emerging Technologies & Digital Transformation in Biopharma Organizations
+Digital Transformation in Life Sciences and Biopharma Organizations

 In recent years, biopharma companies have increasingly implemented various new technologies in their day-to-day operations to improve efficiency and profitability, with the most common ones being the cloud (49%), AI (38%), data lakes (33%), and wearables (33%).
 Technologies such as quantum computing and digital twins – albeit still in their infancy – are also being explored by many organizations.

 - Cloud computing: The cloud has revolutionized how companies operate, providing unprecedented scalability and agility that can radically reduce costs, dramatically improve the speed of data discovery and insight gathering, and securely store, collate, and share data across vast geographical distances.

 - AI: Biopharma investments in AI have skyrocketed over recent years, with the breadth of available AI applications far surpassing those of even a few years ago.
 The current landscape has enabled top companies through R&D spending to seamlessly transition their pivotal trials into digital environments, allowing them to keep these on track without compromising anticipated launch timings.

 - Wearables and AR/VR: Wearables are quickly gaining acceptance in the medical field, with applications ranging from clinical trials to everyday life.
 In clinical trials, wearables enable data capture of a range of metrics such as blood sugar levels and oxygen saturation.
 This data can then be remotely transmitted to on-site staff to monitor and adjust equipment settings.